Denver Public Schools Adopt VoIP for Stability and Effectiveness

 Making the Case for VoIP

 In 2004, DPS was introduced to IP technology with a trial run of three Telex/Vega C-6200 Radio/Telephone Desktop Consoles.
-It wasn’t long before Jim Bailey, who manages DPS’ radio system, realized that an IP-based solution was the answer for DPS’ interoperability and wide-area networking requirements.
+It wasn’t long before Jim Bailey, who manages DPS’ radio system, realised that an IP-based solution was the answer for DPS’ interoperability and wide-area networking requirements.

 The ability to control the radio network-patching disparate systems and creating talkgroups at the touch of a button-was a major selling point for Bailey.
 “At first, I didn’t understand how powerful VoIP could be,“ he says.
 “But once we put it to use, I was convinced.“ (See sidebar, “What is RoIP?“)